DocketAlarm/state-court-bulk-docket-pull/README.md

 ## Getting Started

 The first thing you need to do is enter your user authentication information.
-Go into auth.example.py and enter the username and password for your Docket Alarm account.
+Go into auth.example.py inside the 'config' folder and enter the username and password for your Docket Alarm account.
 Change the name of the file to simply "auth.py"

-Next, make sure you have a .csv file full of docket numbers in the same directory as main.py.
-Go into main.py and make sure the 'spreadsheet' variable specifies the name of the csv you want to run the API calls on.

-You can adjust the other global variabled to specify the court you are trying to search, and whether or not you want to search for the cached version of the dockets (Searching uncached may result in charges to your Docket Alarm account).
+Next, go to the input.example.csv file in the 'csv' folder.
+Fill this out with the information for any dockets you want to pull.
+You will need to select courts from the courts.txt file to enter into the csv.
+Copy and paste them so they will be included exactly as they are written in courts.txt.
+Rename input.example.csv to simply: input.csv.

-Then, just run main.py and the program will begin making api calls based on what is contained within your spreadsheet.
+Then, just run main.py and follow the instructions.

 ## The Files: